 The main difference between a 4WD-Van, and a standard campervan is an engine that allows you to drive on unsealed gravel roads in the Outback.
 You will need one of these Outback Vans if you plan to drive across North West Australia or some remote areas in the Red Centre Centre and the country.
 They are excellent vans for all rugged terrains, and some of them also have a tent that you can put up on top of the roof.
 This is the ideal camper for 2 to 4 people looking for a real Outback campervan holiday in Australia.

 More info here: Britz 4WD Safari Camper.

 Motorhomes are larger campervans, and these are suited for a group of 6 people.
 Furthermore, they offer higher comfort and quality equipment.
-Complete equipped kitchens, top showers and bathroom, modern Wi-Fi, TV and DVD connections, larger water tanks etc. All campervans in Australia are Diesel.
-I’d recommend using an automatic campervan for an easy drive especially if you are not used to links-drive.
+These have equipped kitchens, top showers and a bathroom, modern Wi-Fi, TV and DVD connections, larger water tanks, and the like.
+All campervans in Australia are powered by Diesel.
+I’d recommend using an automatic campervan for an easy drive especially if you are not used to driving on the left side of the road.
 More info: Luxus-Camper with 6-berth

-This is essential if you want to grab a good deal and secure the lowest camper prices.
-Australians love their summer campervan holidays, and they book them early.
-So bear in mind to book at least 3-4 months ahead if you plan to travel during school holidays.
+Booking early is essential to grab a good deal and secure the lowest camper prices.
+Australians love their summer campervan holidays, and they book them early and fast.
+So bear in mind to book at least 3-4 months ahead if you plan to travel during the school holidays.

-If you travel by camper around Australia in high season, you need to book in advance.
+If you travel by camper around Australia in high season, you must book in advance.
 And you can do it before leaving for all booked campsites.

-Depending on the camper itinerary that you have picked, you are likely to pay road tolls, so it’s better to open a road toll account online for fast pay.
+Depending on the camper itinerary that you have picked, you are likely to pay road tolls.
+So it’s better to open a road toll account online for faster payments.

 - When to fill up your camper